sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

 Now, every time a device is connected or disconnected, a message will be sent to the 'Event Hub-compatible endpoint'.

 *Note: There are other categories to monitor too.
-In this workshop we only look at Connections*
+In this workshop, we only look at Connections*

 *Note: The endpoint is not really an Event Hub, therefore it can not be monitored using an Azure Function for now*